- 1 The Top 7 Causes of Pool Pump Pressure Loss and How to Fix Them

 How to fix the cracks and leaks?

 Depending on the size of the leak, you may fix the leak yourself by sealing the cracks or leaks.
 If the damage is beyond repair or the line is concrete-covered, do not hesitate to ask for professional help.
-The cracks can be sealed with duct tapes if the rubber seals are not in place properly.
+The cracks can be sealed with duct tape if the rubber seals are not in place properly.

 What to do when the pump runs dry?

 Never run your pool pump dry!
-Yes, immediately switch off the pool pump and only operate when the pool is filled with water.
+Yes, immediately switch off the pool pump and only operate it when the pool is filled with water.
 Running it dry will damage it, and it may need a permanent replacement.